 - Establishing the Therapeutic Agreement

 Using a flexible approach that is client-centric:Not every client is the same.
-So, it is beneficial for the therapist to identify which approach to use for whom.
-A therapist may be equipped with multiple tools and techniques to help clients deal with their challenges and achieve their desired outcome.
+So, it is beneficial for the coach to identify which approach to use for whom.
+A coach may be equipped with multiple tools and techniques to help clients deal with their challenges and achieve their desired outcomes.
 However, it is essential to identify which tool/model would best suit the client and require the least amount of effort and time.
-A therapist needs to have the competency to not just identify and select the right approach for the client but also to modify the approaches in the most appropriate ways.
+A coach needs to have the competency to not just identify and select the right approach for the client but also to modify the approaches in the most appropriate ways.

-Managing self and maintaining coaching presence:Whilst in a therapy session, the therapist must be fully aware of what the client is saying and respond accordingly.
-The therapist’s response will help set a direction/path for the client’s desired outcome.
-The therapist should also be aware of his/her biases and not let these biases influence the therapy process.
+Managing self and maintaining coaching presence:Whilst in a coaching session, the coach must be fully aware of what the client is saying and respond accordingly.
+The coach’s response will help set a direction/path for the client’s desired outcome.
+The coach should also be aware of his/her biases and not let these biases influence the coaching process.
 This can completely derail the session and hamper the process.
-The therapist must also be competent to demonstrate confidence in himself/herself and in the process that they are planning to use with the client.
+The coach must also be competent to demonstrate confidence in himself/herself and in the process that they are planning to use with the client.

 Establishing a trust-based relationship with the client:This competency is all about creating a safe/supportive environment for the client which would ensure trust and mutual respect between the individuals involved.
-The therapist should also demonstrate genuine concern for the client’s personal welfare and future.
+The coach should also demonstrate genuine concern for the client’s personal welfare and future.
 This should be done in a way that does not seem forced and yet effective for the client.
-This will also help the therapist develop a strong rapport with the client thereby ensuring the therapeutic process goes smoothly.
+This will also help the coach develop a strong rapport with the client thereby ensuring the coaching process goes smoothly.

 - Using Structured yet Flexible Client-Centered Approach

 Engaged Listening:This competency is about the ability to effectively listen, encourage, accept and explore what the client is saying.
 Listening is completely different from hearing; it means listening not just through your ears but through your eyes and other senses.
-Whilst listening, the therapist should also observe the body language of the client, the changes in tonality of the voice, summarise, paraphrase, reiterate what the client is saying, mirror the client and ensure that there is clarity in understanding the client.
-Through engaged listening, the therapist would be able to make out a lot of the things about the client.
-It will ensure that the therapist uses the right kind of tools and processes on the client for him/her to reach the desired outcome.
+Whilst listening, the coach should also observe the body language of the client, the changes in tonality of the voice, mirror the client and be able to help clients summarise, paraphrase, reiterate what he or she needs to express.
+Through engaged listening, the coach would be able to make out a lot of the things about the client.
+It will ensure that the coach uses the right kind of tools and processes on the client for him/her to reach the desired outcome.

-Powerful Questioning:This competency is about the ability to ask questions that will uncover the information needed for greatest benefit to the therapeutic relationship and the client, by posing questions that are open-ended to create greater clarity, possibility or new learning.
-It’s important for therapist to question not to confront but to understand the client.
-These questions are meant to help the client explore their thoughts, perceptions, and behaviours in a way that the client can understand him/herself better and the therapist can assist them overcome their challenges and achieve their outcome.
-This also enables the therapist to collect specific details so that they can work on facts and not personal biases.
+Powerful Questioning:This competency is about the ability to ask questions that will uncover the information needed for the greatest benefit to the coaching relationship and the client, by posing questions that are open-ended to create greater clarity, possibility or new learning.
+It’s important for a coach to question not to confront but to understand the client.
+These questions are meant to help the client explore their thoughts, perceptions, and behaviours in a way that the client can understand him/herself better and the coach can assist them to overcome their challenges and achieve their outcome.
+This also enables the coach to collect specific details so that they can work on facts and not personal biases.

 Flexible/Person centric communication:While engaged listening and powerful questioning are important competencies, another thing to keep in mind is that different people communicate differently.
-It is important for a therapist to be able to identify and use the style of communication preferred by the client.
-This requires the therapist to be aware of different aspects of communication (suggestibility, love language, representation system, level of expressiveness, meta programs…) that can influence a clients style of communication.
-Based on how the client understands and communicates, the therapist needs to be flexible and communicate accordingly.
-While this therapeutic competency is closely associated with the person-centric approach, it also helps the therapist build a trust-based relationship.
+It is important for a coach to be able to identify and use the style of communication preferred by the client.
+This requires the coach to be aware of different aspects of communication (suggestibility, love language, representation system, level of expressiveness, meta-programs…) that can influence a client’s style of communication.
+Based on how the client understands and communicates, the coach needs to be flexible and communicate accordingly.
+While this therapeutic competency is closely associated with the person-centric approach, it also helps the coach build a trust-based relationship.